Trostyanets: 2022 Russian invasion of Ukraine

-On March 2, 2024, a HESA Shahed 136 drone was shot down over Trostianets, and residential buildings were damaged as a result of falling debris.
-On March 14, 2024, Trostianets was shelled using the HESA Shahed 136 and 9K720 Iskander.
+On 2 March 2024, a HESA Shahed 136 drone was shot down over Trostyanets, and residential buildings were damaged as a result of falling debris.
+On 14 March 2024, Trostyanets was shelled using the HESA Shahed 136 and 9K720 Iskander.
 As a result of the shelling, the Trostianets City Hospital was damaged.

 Population

 Ethnicity

 Distribution of the population by ethnicity according to the 2001 census:

 Language

 Distribution of the population by native language according to the 2001 census: